xumingming/storm-wiki/Serialization.md

 ### Dynamic typing

 There are no type declarations for fields in a Tuple.
-You put objects in and Storm figures out the serialization dynamically.
+You put objects in fields and Storm figures out the serialization dynamically.
 Before we get to the interface for serialization, let's spend a moment understanding why Storm's tuples are dynamically typed.

 Adding static typing to tuple fields would add large amount of complexity to Storm's API.
 Hadoop, for example, statically types its keys and values but requires a huge amount of annotations on the part of the user.
 Hadoop's API is a burden to use and the "type safety" isn't worth it.
 Dynamic typing is simply easier to use.

 Further than that, it's not possible to statically type Storm's tuples in any reasonable way.
 Suppose a Bolt subscribes to multiple streams.
 The tuples from all those streams may have different types across the fields.
-When a Bolt receives a `Tuple` in `execute`, that tuple could have come from any stream and so could have any types.
+When a Bolt receives a `Tuple` in `execute`, that tuple could have come from any stream and so could have any combination of types.
 There might be some reflection magic you can do to declare a different method for every tuple stream a bolt subscribes to, but Storm opts for the simpler, straightforward approach of dynamic typing.

 Finally, another reason for using dynamic typing is so Storm can be used in a straightforward manner from dynamically typed languages like Clojure and JRuby.